pierowemyss/FreeRCM/README.md

 $$\ln{P_i^{SAT}} = C_{1,i} + \frac{C_{2,i}}{T+C_{3,i}} + C_{4,i}T + C_{5,i}\ln{T} + C_{6,i}T^{C_{7,i}}$$

-Other methods (like regular Antoine and SRK) use their most common forms, so there should not be much ambiguity when inputting parameters.
+Other methods (like regular Antoine and SRK) use their most standard forms, so there should not be much ambiguity when inputting parameters.
 Please remember, as mentioned before, that all methods deal with temperature in units of degrees Celsius and pressure in units of bar.

 ## Features to be added in the future: